WTTJ/welcome-ui/CONTRIBUTING.md

 - `ComponentName`: Folder with name of component (capitalized)
   - `index.js`: The React component
   - `styles.js`: Any related `styled-components`
-  - `README.md` or `docs.js`: Documentation depending on Storybook or Docz
+  - ``docs.mdx`: Documentation on Docz
-  - `tests.js`: Jest tests for this component
+  - `index.test.js`: Jest tests for this component

 ### Publishing

-We use semver for versioning so run one of the following when you want to publish:

-- `npm version patch` if there is a small (non-breaking) change (e.g. adding props to a component)
-- `npm version minor` if there is a larger (non-breaking) change (e.g. adding a new component)
-- `npm version major` if there is a breaking change (e.g. changing a component name or path)
+Automate versioning and CHANGELOG generation, with semver and conventional commit messages.
+We use `standard-version` && `conventional-github-releaser`

+`yarn run release`

 Then run: